nekocode/Emojix/README.md

 }
 ```

+Now, everything is OK!

-And everything is OK now!
-Anyway, you can apply these code to your `BaseActivity` for implementing emoji to the whole application.
+Anyway, you can also apply these code to your `BaseActivity` for implementing emoji to the whole application.

+### Thanks

+Thanks to the [emojicon](https://github.com/rockerhieu/emojicon) and [Calligraphy](https://github.com/chrisjenx/Calligraphy) project.
+This project is based on them.